 Anyone who knows me knows I’m aware of the sensitivities associated with abortion.
 Although in one sense (something like the sense reflected in the post title) I think it can fairly be seen as a simple issue, I also affirm that it has complexities.

 …that a video game like this even exists.

 …of “all of [them] on the Facebook Team” to wish me a happy (30th) birthday (on the ’30th’ of January).

+Consciousness is at least sentience, but not less.
 We can imagine a spectrum of least sentient to most sentient.
 The nearest animals to humans, in this case, would (obviously!) have the closest kind of sentience to humans.
 But (however this ’emerged’ or came to be) humans are ultra-sentient.
 We have more than sensation (sentience); we… Continue reading sentience and consciousness

-I thought it would be a bit of fun to put this INCREDIBLE (but I’m not biased) picture up and let people try out some captions for it…
+I thought it would be a bit of fun to put this INCREDIBLE (but I’m not biased) picture up and let people try out some captions for it… Have fun!